 The Burrs have studied the musical collections of museums across Europe.
 They have become self-taught, internationally recognized authorities on the restoration of antique instrument.
 As a result, they have reconnected contemporary listeners to the centuries-old music that came out the Netherlands and France.

 The couple has musically restored and made copies of 17th-century harpsichords and virginals for the Smithsonian; their work with the museum cumulated in musician Charles Metz playing one of the Burr's replicas for a recital in 2010.
-The Burrs were in the audience.

 "We celebrate occasions like this," Walter said.
 "We often hear about our results but (do not often get to hear) the finished product."